What Equipment Do I Need for Formula Feeding?

 • Too fast – baby gulps, coughs, splutters, or excessive milk spills from their mouth (note a little from the corners of the mouth is not a concern and this stops as babies get older).

-• Baby needs to move to a faster flow teat.
+• Baby is ready to move to a faster flow

 Sterilising Supplies